 See a Medical Professional

-Western Washington Medical Group Gastroenterology/Endoscopy Practice performs Colonoscopies and other procedures.
-Visit this page to learn more about how they can help you or to schedule an appointment.
+Western Washington Medical Group’s Gastroenterology/Endoscopy specialists perform colonoscopies and other procedures to support your GI health.
+Visit this page to request an appointment with our GI team, or to learn more about how we can help you.
 For more general inquiries, complete the form on this page.